chili-publish/studio-sdk/CONTRIBUTING.md

 3. Make your change and remember to add tests
 4. Build the project locally and run local tests
 5. Push to your fork and [submit a pull request](https://github.com/chili-publish/editor-sdk/compare)
-6. Pat your self on the back and wait for your pull request to be reviewed and get merged.
+6. Pat yourself on the back and wait for your pull request to be reviewed and get merged.

 \*replace my-branch-name with something specific.
 We use the prefixes fix and feature in our branches to indicate what they represent.
 An example for a branch that fixes a bug in playAnimation f.e. could be `fix/play-animation-fixdescription`